Brixx and Barley Salmonella Outbreak and Lawsuit

-On August 13, Marler Clark, the Food Saftey Law Firm, filed the first Salmonella lawsuit against Brixx & Barley in Nassau County Supreme Court on behalf of a young woman who became violently ill during her wedding after eating at Brixx & Barley days earlier.
+On August 13, a lawsuit was filed by Marler Clark, the Food Safety Law Firm and Heisman, Nunes and Hull against Brix on the Beach, LLC, d/b/a Brixx & Barley in Nassau County Supreme Court on behalf of a bride who became violently ill during her wedding after eating at Brixx & Barley days earlier.
+Marler Clark represents 16 people in this outbreak.

-Brixx and Barley, 152 W. Park Ave., “will not be allowed to reopen until the source of the salmonella is identified,” Health Department spokeswoman Mary Ellen Laurain said Friday night.
+On August 9, 2019, the Nassau County Department of Health (“DOH”) closed Brixx & Barley, located at 152, West Park Ave., Long Beach, New York, as it investigates multiple cases of Salmonella.
+According to the DOH, Brixx & Barley “will not be allowed to reopen until the source of the Salmonella is identified,” DOH spokeswoman Mary Ellen Laurain said Friday night.
 “That could take some time.”

 Salmonella is typically transmitted during warmer months and is usually food borne.
 Most people who contract Salmonella will experience mild symptoms of gastrointestinal illness such as cramping and diarrhea, and symptoms usually start 12-72 hours after exposure.
 The majority of cases resolve on their own, without treatment, typically within 4-7 days.
 In some people, the symptoms can be more severe, requiring hospitalization.
 This is more likely to occur in infants, the elderly, and those immune suppressed.